NeVeSpl/RevitDBExplorer/readme.md

 ### easy access to Revit API documentation

- Tooltips work out-of-box, RevitApi.chm file is part of [Revit SDK](https://www.autodesk.com/developer-network/platform-technologies/revit) and path to it needs to be set manually.
+ Tooltips work out-of-box, RevitApi.chm file is part of [Revit SDK](https://www.autodesk.com/developer-network/platform-technologies/revit) and the path to it needs to be set manually.

 ![tooltips-with-Revit-documentations](documentation/examples/easy-access-to-revit-api-documentation.gif)